YP1967 - Second round

 HKD 100 (正價 Standard) HKD 80 (藝穗會會員 Fringe Club Member) HKD 70 (學生/長者/殘疾人士 Student/Senior Citizen/Disabled)

-In Cantonese and English
+Cantonese with English subtitles

 Everyone has secrets.
 Everyone has the past no one’s heard about.
 But what makes a group of young prisoners sit in stunned silence with unmentionable hesitation to talk about their past?